ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Design and implementation

-To circumvent or sequester these errors, \TkName generates temporary, randomly named directories into which the requisite MD input state variables are serialized, and necessary files are copied, and the various GROMACS programs are run via the GromacsWrapper \cite{Beckstein}.
-The use of temporary randomly named directories to store MD state minimizes the possibility of using other files or input, that the calling program is unaware of.
+To circumvent or sequester these errors, \emph{ProtoMD} generates temporary, randomly named directories into which the requisite MD input state variables are serialized, the necessary files are copied, and various GROMACS programs are run via \emph{GROMACS wrapper} \cite{Beckstein}.
+The use of temporary randomly named directories to store MD state minimizes the possibility of using other files or input that the calling program is unaware of.
 These temporary directories only exist for the lifetime of the MD program call.
 In effect, we have created \emph{stack frame}, the set of information required for, and existing only for the lifetime of procedure call.

 The lifetime management of these temporary file system based variables is implemented using a Resource Acquisition Is Initialization (RAII) idiom \cite{Stroustrup1994}.
-This is a programming idiom, widely attributed to Bjarne Stroustrup, which states that a class with a constructor that acquires the resource (either creating, or obtaining it via a parameter) has a destructor that always releases the allocated resource.
+This is a programming idiom, widely attributed to Bjarne Stroustrup, which states that a class with a constructor that acquires the resource (either by creating it, or obtaining it via a parameter) has a destructor that always releases the allocated resource.
 During the object lifetime, the resource may be accessed via instance variables, and is guaranteed to be freed when the object is either deleted or goes out of scope.
 RAII is a widely used pattern in C++: it is a safe way to deal with resources and also makes the code much cleaner as it eliminates the need to mix error handling code with functionality.
-This idiom was traditionally not used in non-deterministic, garbage collected languages like Python.
+This idiom was traditionally not used in non-deterministic, garbage collected languages like python.
 In C++, the object is destroyed when it either goes out of scope (if stack allocated), or deleted (if heap allocated).
-In Python, however, there is no explicit control over when the object is destroyed.
+In python, however, there is no explicit control over when the object is destroyed.
 Therefore, if it contained a resource, that resource may potentially exist for the lifetime of the program.